solana-foundation/solana-improvement-documents/proposals/0047-syscall-to-get-last-restart-slot.md

 define_syscall!(fn sol_get_last_restart_slot() -> Slot);
 ```

-We can then return the data of last hardfork slot passed to the invoke context
+We can then return the data of the last hard fork slot passed to the invoke
-in this functions implementation.
+context in this function's implementation.

 ## Impact

 Programs will start using this new syscall to correctly address the security
 concerns during network restart.
 This will increase the reliability of solana
-cluster as whole and make programs developers more confident to handle edge
+cluster as a whole and make program developers more confident to handle edge
 cases during such extreme events.

 As the method is syscall the developers do not need to pass any new